microse-rpc/microse-node/docs/api.md

 By default, the `serverId` is automatically set according to the `dsn` of the server, and updated after established the connect.
 However, if an ID is set when serving the RPC server, it would be better to set `serverId` to that ID as well.

+The `codec` property sets in what format should the data be transferred, default value is `JSON`.
+The `CLONE` codec uses the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), that means it supports more types than JSON does, like Date, RegExp, TypedArray, etc. However, the `CLONE` codec only works in Node.js (both server side and client side), with non-Node.js server, it simply ignores the setting and fallback to `JSON`.

 By default `timeout` is set `5000`ms, it is used to force a timeout error when an RPC request fires and doesn't get a response after a long time.